streetsidesoftware/cspell/packages/cspell/README.md

 ### Enable / Disable compound words

-In some programing language it is common to glue words together.
+In some programming language it is common to glue words together.

 ```c
 // cspell:enableCompoundWords